Joy Ride (1935 film)

 Joy Ride is a 1935 British comedy film directed by Harry Hughes and starring Gene Gerrard, Zelma O'Neal and Betty Ann Davies.
-The film was made at the Nettlefold Studios in Walton.
+It was written by Vernon Harris and Hughes, and made at the Nettlefold Studios in Walton.
 The film's art direction was by Don Russell.

+Plot

+Bill and Dippy are out on a joy ride with cabaret girls Virgy and Anne, when the car breaks down.
+Seeking refuge at the country mansion of their uncle, Admiral Sir Aubrey Mutch-Twistleton, his wife Lady Clara demands an explanation.
+Bill tells her he found Virgy wandering in the grounds suffering from amnesia.
+Meanwhile Anne, who has been for a walk, bangs her head and actually loses her memory.
+Humorous complications follow.